-6 IPCC 2011, IPCC Expert Meeting on HWP, Wetlands and Soil N2O eds: Eggleston H.S., Srivastava N., Tanabe K., Baasansuren J., and Fukuda M. Meeting Report of the IPCC Expert Meeting on HWP, Wetlands and Soil N2O, Geneva, Switzerland, 19-21 October, 2010, Pub.
-IGES, Japan 2011
+6 IPCC (2011) IPCC Expert Meeting on HWP, Wetlands and Soil N2O.
+Eggleston H.S., Srivastava N., Tanabe K., Baasansuren J., and Fukuda M. (eds).
+Meeting Report of the IPCC Expert Meeting on HWP, Wetlands and Soil N2O, Geneva, Switzerland, 19-21 October, 2010, Published: IGES, Japan 2011.

-7 The attendees of the Expert Meeting on HWP, Wetlands and Soil N_2O agreed that, before additional guidance could be developed for permanently flooded lands, there needed to be consensus on issues such as: the impact of reservoirs on total emissions from watersheds, allocation of emissions to specific drivers, and how emissions may be related to specific reservoir typologies.
+7 The attendees of the Expert Meeting on HWP, Wetlands and Soil N2O agreed on the need to discuss a range of issues such as the impact of reservoirs on total emissions from watersheds, allocation of emissions to specific drivers, and how emissions may be related to specific reservoir typologies.

-8 IPCC, 2011: IPCC Special Report on Renewable Energy Sources and Climate Change Mitigation.
-Prepared by Working Group III of the Intergovernmental Panel on Climate Change [O. Edenhofer, R. Pichs-Madruga, Y. Sokona, K. Seyboth, P. Matschoss, S. Kadner, T. Zwickel, P. Eickemeier, G. Hansen, S. Schlömer, C. von Stechow (eds)].
-Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, 1075 pp.
+8 IPCC (2011) IPCC Special Report on Renewable Energy Sources and Climate Change Mitigation.
+Prepared by Working Group III of the Intergovernmental Panel on Climate Change.
+O. Edenhofer, R. Pichs-Madruga, Y. Sokona, K. Seyboth, P. Matschoss, S. Kadner, T. Zwickel, P. Eickemeier, G. Hansen, S. Schlömer, C. von Stechow (eds).
+Published: Cambridge University Press, Cambridge, United Kingdom and New York, NY, USA, 1075 pp.

-3 MANAGED LAND AND ANTHROPOGENIC EMISSIONS
+4 MANAGED LAND AND ANTHROPOGENIC EMISSIONS

-Parties to the UNFCCC have committed to report anthropogenic emissions and removals of greenhouse gases not covered by the Montreal Protocol.9 In practice, it is difficult to separate anthropogenic and natural emissions in Agriculture, Forestry and Other Land-Use (AFOLU).
+Parties to the UNFCCC are committed to report anthropogenic emissions and removals of greenhouse gases not covered by the Montreal Protocol9.
+In practice, it is difficult to separate anthropogenic and natural emissions in Agriculture, Forestry and Other Land Use (AFOLU).
 Thus, the 2006 IPCC Guidelines provides that it is good practice to report emissions and removals from managed land as a proxy for anthropogenic emissions and removals (Pages 1.4-1.5, Chapter 1, Volume 4 of the 2006 IPCC Guidelines).
-An expert meeting10 held in May 2009 in Brazil, reconsidered the issue and concluded that, although suitable methods for a better quantification of anthropogenic emissions and removals had been demonstrated in specific circumstances, there was no suitable, globally applicable alternative to the use of managed land as a proxy for anthropogenic emissions and removals.
+An expert meeting 10 held in May 2009 in Brazil, reconsidered the issue and concluded that, although suitable methods for a better quantification of anthropogenic emissions and removals had been demonstrated in specific circumstances, there was no suitable, globally applicable alternative to the use of managed land as a proxy for anthropogenic emissions and removals.

-146 The authors agree that the use of managed land as a proxy for anthropogenic emissions and removals should 147 continue.
-They also noted that many wetlands on managed land have significant non-anthropogenic fluxes of 148 greenhouse gases.
-The 2006 IPCC Guidelines restricted managed wetlands to those lands where the water table is artificially changed (e.g., drained or raised).
-This Wetlands Supplement extends this coverage also to include 149 wetlands created (e.g., constructed), or where emissions and removals from coastal wetlands are attributed to 150 151 specified human activities.
-The focus on human activities such as drainage or construction of aquaculture ponds 152 maintains the justification for the managed land proxy.
-In the case of seagrass meadows the guidance estimates 153 emissions and removals associated with changes linked to a specific human activity, rather than estimating 154 emissions and removals from that coastal wetland type as a whole.
-Application of the supplement will maintain 155 consistency with previous estimates so long as these activities can be recognised as subsets within the broader 156 definition of managed land.
-The application of new emission factors will not introduce inconsistency so long as http://unfccc.int/files/essential_background/background_publications_htmlpdf/application/pdf/conveng.pdf 10 IPCC 2010, Revisiting the Use of Managed Land as a Proxy for Estimating National Anthropogenic Emissions and Removals, eds: Eggleston H.S., Srivastava N., Tanabe K., Baasansuren J. Meeting Report, 5 -7 May, 2009, INPE, São José dos Campos, Brazil, Pub.
-IGES, Japan 2010
+The Wetlands Supplement continues to use managed land as a proxy for estimation of anthropogenic emissions and removals.
+The Wetlands Supplement notes that many wetlands on managed land have significant non-anthropogenic fluxes of greenhouse gases.
+The 2006 IPCC Guidelines restricted managed wetlands to those lands where the water table is artificially changed (i.e. lowered or raised).
+This Wetlands Supplement extends this coverage also to include wetlands created (e.g. constructed), or where emissions and removals from coastal wetlands are attributed to specified human activities.
+The focus on human activities such as drainage or construction of aquaculture ponds maintains the justification for the managed land proxy.
+In the case of seagrass meadows the guidance estimates emissions and removals associated with changes linked to a specific human activity, rather than estimating emissions and removals from that coastal wetland type as a whole.
+Application of the supplement will maintain consistency with previous estimates so long as these activities can be recognised as subsets within the broader definition of managed land.
+The application of new emission factors will not introduce inconsistency so long as the historical time series is updated, consistent with long-standing IPCC guidance.

+http://unfccc.int/files/essential background/background_publications_htmlpdf/application/pdf/conveng.pdf